 WC Special Education Critical Shortage Initiatives

-This is a culmination of the WRESA Special Education Critical Shortage Task Force, consisting of Directors of Special Education and Human Resources, University representatives, and Wayne RESA staff members.
-The large task force broke into three subgroups.
+This resource is the culmination of the Wayne RESA Special Education Critical Shortage Task Force, which includes Directors of Special Education and Human Resources, university representatives, and Wayne RESA staff.
+The task force was divided into three subgroups to address specific challenges in the field.

-This page contains each subgroup's findings, initiatives, resources, and pilot program opportunities that will assist your district in addressing the critical shortage of staff.
+This section outlines findings, initiatives, resources, and pilot program opportunities designed to assist districts in addressing critical staffing shortages.

 Wayne RESA Initiatives